 The earlier you recognise that you have the flu can also make a difference in how long it lasts.
 Prescription medications called antiviral medicines - zanamivir and oseltamivir - are most effective when given within 48 hours of the onset of flu symptoms.
 These flu medicines are effective against the typical strains of seasonal flu as well as swine flu.
-They can decrease the duration of the flu by one day if used within this early window.
-These antivirals are usually given for a period of about five to seven days.
+Oseltamivir can decrease the duration of the flu by up to a day, and zanamivir by less than a day, if used within this early time period.
+These antivirals are usually given for a period of five days.

 How will I know flu season has started?

 Seasonal flu follows a fairly predictable pattern, starting in the autumn and ending in the spring.
 A good sign that seasonal flu season has started is the sudden increase in the number of school-aged children ill at home with flu-like symptoms.
 This initial flu outbreak is soon followed by similar infection in other age groups, especially adults.

 How are flu symptoms different from symptoms with colds?

 Unlike symptoms of a common cold, flu symptoms usually come on suddenly.
 Flu usually starts with the abrupt onset of fever, headache, fatigue and body aches.
 Here's a list of flu symptoms you might feel:

 - Severe aches and pains in the joints and muscles and around the eyes

 - Ill appearance with warm, flushed skin and red, watery eyes

 - Dry cough